Working harder was never the real solution.

 That is a loop.

-Many people live inside loops without realising it.
+Many people stay inside these loops without realising it.

 Work repeats.